The Coral Bay Crochet Mesh Net Top is a free and easy crochet pattern that is made to measure, size inclusive and beginner friendly.

 Crochet the Sleeves (Make 2)

-We will crochet the sleeve panel first, then crochet the sleeve cuff, then seam the cuff on to the sleeve panel (at assembly).
+We will crochet the sleeve panel first.
+Then if you choose to crochet the sleeve cuff and seam the cuff on to the sleeve panel (at assembly).
+You may like the look of wider boho sleeves and leave the cuff off.

 Calculate the length of your foundation chain as follows: